liamzdenek/hiive-application/memory-bank/projectbrief.md

 - Solve a real problem for Hiive: providing deeper insights into private market sentiment
 - Highlight how AI agents can automate complex research tasks
 - Present a polished, production-ready demo that could be extended into a full feature
-- Provide a live, accessible demo through Vercel deployment
+- Demonstrate infrastructure as code expertise with AWS CDK deployment

 ## Success Criteria
 - Application successfully analyzes sentiment from multiple sources